Effective October 1, 2019

 - Inspect and copy your medical records maintained by the County of Sonoma that may be used to make decisions about your benefits.

 - Amend your medical information that we have about you if you believe it is incorrect or incomplete.

 - Request an accounting of disclosures we made of medical information about you, other than disclosures for treatment, payment, health care operations, or pursuant to a valid authorization.

 - Request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request to receive communications about your health care by an alternate means or at alternative locations.
 We are not required to agree to your request.

 - Receive a paper copy of this notice at any time.
-You may obtain a copy of this notice by contacting the Privacy Officer at (707) 565-5703.
+You may obtain a copy of this notice on the County of Sonoma Intranet site.
+Go to Privacy Information.